base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 ### Imports

-As discussed above, add `"use client":` to the top of the file.
+As discussed above, add `'use client';` to the top of the file.

 Continue with the imports: